MED PHYS/PHYSICS 265 — INTRODUCTION TO MEDICAL PHYSICS

 MED PHYS 701 — ETHICS AND THE RESPONSIBLE CONDUCT OF RESEARCH AND PRACTICE OF MEDICAL PHYSICS

-This course will introduce the concepts of ethics in the daily practice of medical physics and other scientific disciplines and provide tools for identifying resources.
+Addresses the concepts of ethics in the daily practice of medical physics and other scientific disciplines and provide tools for identifying resources.
 Special emphasis will be placed in how these principles have to be applied to ensure the confidentiality of the patients, the safety of the research subjects (human and animals), differentiation between ethical and legal issues, as well as the understanding of the principles that deal with authorships, intellectual property in the academic- and industry- based environment.
-This will be a 1 credit course (16hs).
-It will consist of 8 weekly meetings (2 hs each session).

 MED PHYS/B M E 710 — ADVANCES IN MEDICAL MAGNETIC RESONANCE

-This course studies in some depth the theory and applications of magnetic resonance (MR) in medicine.
-It provides the necessary theoretical background to understand advanced MR techniques including magnetic resonance imaging (MRI).
+Addresses the theory and applications of magnetic resonance (MR) in medicine, by providing the necessary theoretical background to understand advanced MR techniques including magnetic resonance imaging (MRI).

 Foundations of acoustic wave equations, diffraction phenomena and acoustic beam formation, models for acoustic scattering from discrete structures and inhomogeneous continua, speckle statistics including speckle correlation, applications of these topics in medical imaging.